-For those of us with fine hair, smoothening is a double-edged sword.
-Yes, it does help us keep frizz, a.k.a. public enemy no. 1, at bay, but a lot of the times, the payoff is substantially limper-looking hair—something us finer-haired types are not really willing to risk.
-This Catch 22 then becomes too much of a headache, so looking for keratin hair products for thinning hair just falls off our list of priorities.
+For those of us with fine hair, smoothing products are a double-edged sword.
+Yes, they do help us keep frizz, a.k.a. public enemy no. 1, at bay, but a lot of the time, the payoff is substantially limper-looking hair—something us fine-haired types are not really willing to risk.
+This Catch 22 then becomes too much of a headache, so looking for keratin hair treatment for thin hair just falls off our list of priorities.

 But guess what?
-Turns out there’s a way we can actually have our cake and hairflip it too.
-Read on to learn about thinning hair and see exactly how you can care for it at home:
+Turns out there’s a way we can actually have our cake and hair flip it too.
+Read on to learn about the best keratin treatment for thin hair and get inspired to care for your hair type at home:

-Shedding is a normal part of life; no matter what hair type, length and texture you have you will experience hair shedding at some point.
+Shedding is a normal part of life; no matter what hair type, length, and texture you have, you will experience hair shedding at some point.
 Everyone loses strands on a daily basis.
-A normal amount of hair loss is considered to be “approximately 50 to 150 hairs daily,” according to Unilever’s Peter Bailey, Global Technical Manager, Hair Care.
+A normal amount of hair loss is considered to be “approximately 50 to 150 hairs daily,” according to Unilever’s Peter Bailey, Global Technical Manager for Hair Care.

 Both your age and genetics can determine how your hair cycle functions and, as such, can affect the anagen and exogen phases which will lead to hair loss.
 According to Peter, “It’s common that the anagen (growing) phase in your hair cycle will decrease in length over time, so the hair may become weaker and thinner after each cycle as you get older.”

 Our hormones are constantly changing, especially when you’ve gone through a major transformation such as a pregnancy or menopause.
-The change in hormones in your body after giving birth can lead to changes in your hair cycle but we recommend that you visit a medical professional for a clear diagnosis.
+The change in hormones in your body after giving birth can lead to changes in your hair cycle.
+We recommend that you visit a medical professional for a clear diagnosis.